Scenic views from Dovre on the St Olav Path

 By Train to Dovre (Start Point):

-The easiest and most scenic way to reach Dovre is by train.
+The easiest and most scenic way to reach Dovre, the starting point of the St Olav Way in Norway, is by train.
 There are regular departures from Oslo and Trondheim, operated by SJ Norge (formerly Vy).
 The journey from Oslo to Dovre takes around 4.5 to 5 hours, while from Trondheim it's about 3.5 hours.
-The train ride passes through beautiful Norwegian countryside and is a comfortable and sustainable way to begin your journey.
+The train ride passes through beautiful Norwegian countryside and is a comfortable and sustainable way to begin your pilgrimage.
 From the Dovre station, it’s a short walk to your first accommodation in Budsjord.

 By Air to Oslo or Trondheim:

 If you're flying into Norway, the nearest major airports are Oslo Gardermoen (OSL) and Trondheim Værnes (TRD).
 Both airports are well connected with domestic and international flights.
-From there, you can continue to Dovre by train.
+From there, you can continue to Dovre by train to start your St Olav Path hiking holiday.

 Leaving from Trondheim:

-Your walk ends in Trondheim, a lively city with excellent transport links.
+Your walk along the St Olav Way Norway ends in Trondheim, a lively city with excellent transport links.
 Trondheim Værnes Airport is located about 30 minutes from the city center and offers regular flights to Oslo and several European cities.
 The airport is easily reachable by airport express bus, train, or taxi.

 Alternatively, you can take the train from Trondheim back to Oslo (approx. 7 hours) if you wish to extend your trip or fly out from there.
-We recommend booking train tickets in advance, especially in the summer season.
+We recommend booking train tickets in advance, especially in the summer season, to secure your return after completing your St Olav pilgrimage.

 Wanderlust